 My second mistake

 I don’t know why, since my hand is small in size compare it to my brother or some friends who also play guitar.

 Oops!
 I am totally wrong.
 I found that I feel more comfortable, confident and play less sloppy when I play electric guitar with a

 So, make sure you already know what kind of the neck guitar type that make your finger comfortable to play on it.
 Before

 Finally I found what model that works best for me!

-So in another years later, I buy again my third electric guitar.
+So in other years later, I buy again my third electric guitar.
 This time I only buy the neck and build the body by my self plus shop all the spare parts and put it all together to become my first custom build guitar.

 This time I found it perfect for me to play on it.
-Have 24 fret t with Ibanez model and the nut width is 4,3 mm.
+Have 24 frets with Ibanez model and the nut width is 4,3 mm.
 Finally!
-So my next guitar that I buy must have 4,3 mm nut width with a thin neck.
+So, the next guitar that I will buy must have 4,3 mm nut width with a thin neck.

 The brand, model, and price.
-It doesn’t matter as long you feel comfortable to play or shred on it.
+It doesn’t matter, as long you feel comfortable to play or shred on it.
 That’s my opinion.
 And that’s because I only can afford to buy low price electric guitar.